This short tutorial describes the main steps to get a practical example of Dispa-SET running.

 1.4.
 Run the optimisation¶

-This generates the simulation environment, runs the optimisation, and stores the results in the same folder.
+This runs the optimisation, and stores the results in the same folder.
 Note that this can only work is the simulation has been pre-processed before (step 1.2).
 It is possible to combine the pre-processing and simulation step in one command:

 2. Using the Dispa-SET API.¶